 Even though many of these go by unnoticed, there is an increasing publicity in cities for a day such as ‘Grandchildren’s Day’, when grandparents are encouraged to shower their grandchildren with gifts.

-Other Celebrations: Professions and Industries
+Other Celebrations in Argentina: Professions and Industries

 Apart from internationally known holidays like Valentine’s Day, Animals’ Day, International Women’s Day, Argentina has celebrations that are dedicated to, for example: Transportation, Health, Kinesiology, Marketing, the Neighbour, Dogs, Employers, Employees, Friends, Culture, Television, Medicines, Industry, Retired people, Federal Police, Tango, National Theatre.